mazwat/mazwat.github.io/oop-lm.md

 	}
 }
 ```
 This shows how effective OOP can be.
 We can set-up multiple characters and allow them to use the same functions and methods we just address the specific instance of the class.
 In this case hero.
-As you can see we use ‘void’(click) as this corresponds with a method or function that has no input parameters.
+As you can see we use ``void`` as this corresponds with a method or function that has no input parameters.
 ```c#
 public class  Character
 {